Homeschooling with 4-H

 I love hearing about families involved in 4-H!
-As a rule of thumb, ALL 4-H activities are educational in nature, just like Eagle Scouting is almost always educational in nature.
-It’s fun to discuss the different ways to divide those activities into meaningful high school courses.
+As a rule of thumb, ALL 4-H activities are educational in nature, like Scouting is almost always educational in nature.
+It’s fun to discuss different ways to divide these activities into meaningful high school courses.

-Think about what she has done for 4-H and what paperwork she has provided for each project, then label them in educational words like: fashion design, home economics, textile crafts, etc. Group each activity together into clumps that are similar.
-Put all the “art” things into one group, and all the “cooking” things into another group.
-Other kids may lump things into “science stuff” or “biology stuff.”
-Once you have a group that represents about 120-180 hours of work, Ta-Da!
+If your child is active in sewing and ceramics in 4-H, think about what they have achieved and what paperwork they have provided for each project.
+Label each one with educational words such as: fashion design, home economics, and textile crafts.
+Group activities together into similar clumps.
+Put all topics that go under art into one group, and everything that counts as cooking into another group.
+Other kids may lump activities into science stuff or biology stuff.
+Once a group of activities represents about 120-180 hours of work, Ta-Da!
 You have a high school credit!

-Remember the Golden Rule of Homeschooling: No double dipping.
-If you use some hours for PE, you can’t use the SAME hours for art.
-But if you have 150 hours of art activities and a different 150 hours of animal husbandry then you can have a credit of art and a credit of animal husbandry.
+Remember the golden rule of homeschooling, no double dipping.
+If you use some of the 4-H project hours for P.E., you can’t use the SAME hours for art.
+But if your child has accumulated 150 hours of art activities and a different 150 hours of animal husbandry, then you can award one credit of art and one credit of animal husbandry.

 One of the great things about 4-H is the required paperwork.
-It’s a huge pain to do, but once you have completed the paperwork you have some great documentation for your high school classes.
-You can provide these as “work samples” if they are requested, and they can be the backbone of your course descriptions.
+It can be a huge pain to do, but once your child has completed the paperwork you have some great documentation for high school classes.
+You can provide these as work samples if they are requested by colleges, and they can be the backbone of your course descriptions.

 If you need some help translating activities into grades and credits, you can find information about this in my Total Transcript Solution.
 I include information about delight directed learning, so if you need more help, you can find it there!